VirusTotal/yara/docs/modules/math.rst

 file and create signatures based on those results.

 .. important::
-    Where noted these functions often return floating point numbers.
+    Where noted these functions return floating point numbers.
 YARA is able to convert integers to floating point numbers during most operations.
 For example this will convert 7 to 7.0 automatically, because the return type of the entropy function is a floating point value:

     *math.entropy(0, filesize) >= 7*